 Do you dream of climbing the snow-capped Cascades?
-Do your eyes light up when a friend suggests boulder hopping?
 Do you gape in wonder at sweeping views from historic lookouts?

 If you answered "yes," you have found your park in Mount Pilchuck.

 The 2.7-mile trail begins on U.S. Forest Service land and enters this day-use state park after a quarter-mile.
 The terrain changes quickly from forest to fields of shale that evoke the face of the moon.
 Orange poles point the way through the jumble of gray and white boulders and, when the views open up, they reveal Mount Shuksan, Mount Baker and the North Cascades.
 The trail reaches a chunky white rock wall before winding around the back of the peak for a steep approach to the lookout.
 The true summit requires a short scramble to the lookout's wraparound balcony.